mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 from that, engines don't have access to anything of the app which mounts the engine.
-In order for components, helpers and styles to be accessible from both the host app and the engine, those common element needs to be put into an addon, which then the app and the engine depend on.
+In order for components, helpers and styles to be accessible from both the host app and the engine, those common elements need to be put into an addon, which then the app and the engine depend on.

 We're using an in repo addon for that: